MIB Policy Resolutions for 2025-2026

 MIB supports a significant capital surcharge on SIFIs and the imposition of total loss absorbing capacity (TLAC) and long-term debt (LTD) requirements on all banks with assets greater than $100 billion in assets.
 In addition to providing protection to the FDIC’s Deposit Insurance Fund and U.S. taxpayers from the failures of large banks, TLAC or long-term debt requirements would also allow the FDIC to resolve large banks over an extended period of time and provide community banks a greater opportunity to purchase a large bank’s assets and deposits in receivership.

 MIB supports the Federal Deposit Insurance Corporation’s (FDIC’s) and the Federal Reserve’s rules on contingent resolution plans which would facilitate rapid and orderly resolutions and enable the FDIC, as receiver, to resolve the institution under the FDI Act.
-ICBA believes that the submission of resolution plans should be limited to those banking organizations with total consolidated assets of $100 billion or more.
-ICBA opposes the FDIC proposal to require informational filings for banks with assets of $50 billion or more.
+MIB believes that the submission of resolution plans should be limited to those banking organizations with total consolidated assets of $100 billion or more.
+MIB opposes the FDIC proposal to require informational filings for banks with assets of $50 billion or more.

 DEPOSIT INSURANCE

 Our nation’s federal deposit insurance system is critical to depositor confidence in the banking system, to the protection of small depositors, and to the funding base of community banks.
-ICBA supports a deposit insurance assessment framework that is appropriately tiered and risk weighted.

 MIB opposes sharp, procyclical increases to deposit insurance assessments.